 - Rhode Island

 Most doctors and providers today accept Medicare and Medicare assignment or payment in full.
-So balance billing is rare, and therefore you should make sure your doctors are fully participating in Medicare before seeing them.
+Balance billing is rare, although you should still make sure your doctors are fully participating in Medicare before seeing them.

 You can find out if a Doctor participates in Medicare by going to the Physician Finder tool on Medicare’s website.